CSOgroup/CALDER2/README.md

 * Aggregated all chromosome output into a single file for easier visualization in IGV
 * Added output in tabular .txt format at bin level for easier downstream analysis

-Below we introduce two of the main updates:
+Below we introduce two main updates:

 ### (1) Opitimized `bin_size` selection